 The award was given based on the work of Rockhurst students during the 2011-2012 academic year.
 The Rockhurst English Club and Honor Society hosted a wide range of activities: the annual Marathon Reading; a reading and panel discussion on two different nights during Banned Books Week; Poetry Jams in the Fall and Spring; recording and distribution of an audio book (available on CD and internet) featuring readings of original and public domain works by Rockhurst English students and faculty; participation in an after-school reading program service project; our annual Book and Bake Sale fundraiser; an evening reading and discussion of Natasha Trethewey's poetry collection, Bellocq's Ophelia, which brought together over twenty students from multiple Sigma Tau Delta chapters in Missouri; and our annual spring induction ceremony for new members.
 Our student members also played key roles as contributors and editors to Infectus, Rockhurst's student literary arts publication, founded by Sigma Tau Delta members in 2005.

 The Rockhurst Review is published annually through the English Department.
 This journal now presents refereed professional and undergraduate prose and poetry on an annual basis.
-The Editor-in-Chief, Dr. Patricia Cleary Miller, supervises the all-student staff as a year-long commitment to excellence in writing.
-For further information, contact Dr. Miller at (816) 501-4043.
+The Editor-in-Chief, Elizabeth Barnett, supervises the all-student staff as a year-long commitment to excellence in writing.

 Plays in Progress Workshop is a twice yearly production of professional and student playwriting efforts.
 Dr. Charles Kovich, as Managing Director, supervises the student-run program that has found a sturdy support in the Rockhurst community as well as the greater Kansas City area.
 For further information, contact Dr. Kovich at (816) 501-4034.